This page was last updated September 2023 except where otherwise noted.

 On the budget end, check out TJ Maxx and other similar discount places — a lot of times these dress+jacket suits are sold on a single hanger and can be found for some serious steals.

 If you like colorful suits or suits with a lot of colorblocked details, keep an eye on Macy’s and Lord & Taylor — they have a lot of brands like Kasper, Tahari, Calvin Klein, and Anne Klein that I traditionally associate with this kind of look.

 On the higher end, keep an eye on Boss, Theory, Reiss, and Brooks Brothers — they often have suiting separates that include dresses — and on the much higher end, St. John’s suits often have a matching dress.

 Readers, let’s hear from you — do you like to wear suits with dresses instead of skirts?
 What do you see as the pros and cons to the look?
-Where’s your favorite dress suit from — and where would you go to look for one in 2018?
+Where’s your favorite suit dress from — and where would you go to look for one right now?

 Admin note: this post was originally written March 2018, but updated substantially as noted.